sfeng77/blog/content/post/2017-04-16-buildsite.md

 ```
 blogdown::new_site(theme = "gcushen/hugo-academic")
 ```
 The `theme` parameter is optional here, and you can look for more themes in the [hugo gallary](http://themes.gohugo.io).
-However, I found that things may get messy if you choose to install/change themes later, so I would suggest picking a theme before you start and stick with it, for now at least.
+However, I found that things may get messy if you choose to install/change themes later, so I would suggest picking a theme before you start and stick with it.
+The [hugo-academic](https://themes.gohugo.io/academic/) theme suits my needs very well.

 Now you have a working local site, and a preview is available in the Viewer pane.